symbol/symbol-docs/source/concepts/receipt.rst

 * **Mosaic Resolution**: A mosaic alias was used in the block.

 The alias receipts record the first occurrence of an (unresolved, resolved) alias pair used in a block.

+It is technically possible to get more than one resolution for the same namespaceId and block.
+This situation is common when a namespace creator changes the alias link to another asset, leading to two different resolutions in the same block.

+The receipt source ``primaryId`` references the transaction where the alias first appears within the block.
+The ``secondaryId`` is not 0 when the transaction is part of an :doc:`AggregateTransaction <../../concepts/aggregate-transaction>`, and it will indicate the index position within the aggregate.

 *****************
 Recorded receipts